joembedded/SPS30_particle_sensor/README.md

 # SPS30 Particle Sensor

-SPS30 is a new particle sensor from Sensirion AG.
+The SPS30 is a new particle sensor from Sensirion AG.

 This is a simple test driver for UART mode and Windows.